swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc.md

 ### Check the changes

-Check the changes with Git to ensure that all the necessary files are tracked.
+Check the changes with Git to ensure that all the necessary files are tracked:

 ```sh title="Execute the following command(s) in a terminal"
 # Add all the files